Tim Holt: Walter Wanger

-Holt was signed to a contract by Walter Wanger in January 1937.
+Holt was signed to a contract by producer Walter Wanger in January 1937.
 Wanger was going to use him in Blockade, but that film was postponed.

 Instead he made his debut as Anne Shirley's suitor in Stella Dallas (1937) for Sam Goldwyn – the same role that another film star's son, Douglas Fairbanks Jr., had played in the 1925 version.
 When told he was given the role his father Jack said, "Fine.
 Let's have one good actor in the family."
 Wanger then cast him in I Met My Love Again (1938) and used him for a Technicolor Western, Gold is Where You Find It.
-In the latter the Los Angeles Times said Holt "confirms the favourable impression he gave" in Stella Dallas.
+In the latter the Los Angeles Times said Holt "confirms the favorable impression he gave" in Stella Dallas.

-RKO borrowed him for a western The Renegade Ranger (1938) supporting George O'Brien, then a leading star of B-westerns.
+RKO borrowed him for a western, The Renegade Ranger (1938), supporting George O'Brien, then a leading star of B-westerns.
 Wanger wanted to star Holt opposite Henry Fonda and Louise Platt in an adaptation of Vincent Sheean's Personal History; however after the problems Wanger had making Blockade he decided to postpone the project.
 (It was later filmed as Foreign Correspondent.)
 He lent Holt to Paramount to play the juvenile lead in Sons of the Legion then RKO asked for him again in The Law West of Tombstone, supporting Harry Carey.

 Wanger then used Holt in the role of young Lieutenant Blanchard in the 1939 classic Stagecoach.
 At Universal he appeared in a story of his old alma mater, Culver Military Academy, The Spirit of Culver.
 His contract with Wanger expired.
 RKO signed Holt to a seven-year contract in December 1938.